As a Program Coordinator, how do I connect with other agency program coordinators to share ideas and best practices?

 What training is available for agency program coordinators?

 There is a variety of free training offered for program coordinators (A/OPCs).
-All upcoming training relevant information for program coordinators will be posted in Interact.

 - Online program coordinator and account holder training (Available 24/7)